 3. Singing expresses thanksgiving to God in all things.

 Gratitude was at the heart of Paul’s instruction about singing to the Ephesian and Colossian believers.
-It is in singing that the Christian expresses gratitude for provision in seasons of want, for protection in situations of danger, for peace in storms of anxiety.
+It matters what we sing because in singing the Christian expresses gratitude for provision in seasons of want, for protection in situations of danger, for peace in storms of anxiety.
 It is in singing the Christian is able to wed divine truth and personal testimony to give thanks to God in all situations and for all things.
 This is why Paul commanded the Christian to sing psalms, hymns, and spiritual songs.
-Our need to give thanks in all situations and for all things is often greater than our desire or ability to offer such thanks to God, yet when we rely upon the truth of God’s Word to form our songs, we are able to thank him no matter our circumstances.
+Our need to give thanks in all situations and for all things is often greater than our desire or ability to offer such thanks to God.
+Yet, when we rely upon the truth of God’s Word to form our songs, we are able to thank him no matter our circumstances.

 As you prepare to worship with the church this Lord’s Day, I hope you will do more than seek music that you enjoy.
 I pray that, out of the overflow of your relationship with God, you will seek out music that evidences the Spirit’s presence in your life, edifies the faith of others, and expresses gratitude to God in all things.